fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 expiration functionality configured in the application settings (UI or fleetctl).

 ## Grant full disk access to osquery on macOS
 macOS does not allow applications to access all system files by default.
-If you are using MDM, you can deploy a "Privacy Preferences Policy Control" policy to grant Orbit or osquery that level of access.
+If you are using MDM, which is required to deploy these profiles, you can deploy a "Privacy Preferences Policy Control" policy to grant Orbit or osquery that level of access.
 This is necessary to query for files located in protected paths as well as to use event tables that require access to the [EndpointSecurity